urbit/roadmap.urbit.org/content/projects/http-scrying.md

 manpower = "1-2 Engineers"
 status = "Future"
 lead = "TBD"
+description = """
+The scry namespace should be made available over HTTP, to improve developer experience and performance for Urbit clients ("airlocks").
+"""
 +++

 The scry namespace should be made available over HTTP, to improve developer experience and performance for Urbit clients ("airlocks").
 This likely looks like carving out a subset of URL paths (maybe those that start with `/scry`, or similar) to be reserved for scry requests, and the rest of the URL would be a scry path.
 Note that mark-converting the scry result to `%mime` will likely be required for inclusion in an HTTP response.
 Also, a subset of this functionality already exists, for `%gx` scrys into Gall.